grafana/grafana/docs/sources/dashboards/share-dashboards-panels/shared-dashboards/index.md

 ## Share externally with specific people

-{{< admonition type="note" >}}
+{{< admonition type="note">}}
+This feature was previously called **email sharing**.

 Available in [Grafana Enterprise](ref:grafana-enterprise) and [Grafana Cloud](/docs/grafana-cloud).
 {{< /admonition >}}

 To share a dashboard with specific external users, you can send them a link by email.
 Use this option when you only want to share your dashboard with specific people.
-When you use email sharing, recipients receive a one-time use link that's valid for **one hour**.
+When you share dashboards by email, recipients receive a one-time use link that's valid for **one hour**.
 Once the link is used, the viewer has access to the shared dashboard for **30 days**.

 When you share a dashboard with an email link, your organization is billed per user, regardless of how many dashboards are shared.
 Grafana bills monthly per user until access is revoked.